santhoshrathode/Stock_Market_Prediction_Final_Capstone/README.md

 Stock Price Prediction using Machine Learning

-This project is predict stock price using best Machine Learning Models and i am going to predict price for the Starbucks and ATT.
+This project is about predicting the stock price using best Machine Learning Models and I am going to predict stock price of Starbucks and ATT.
-I am going to use Decision Tree Regression model for the benchmarking and Support Vector Regressor (SVR), Random Forest and Long Short-Term Memory (LSTM).
+Used Decision Tree Regression model for the benchmarking and Support Vector Regressor (SVR), Random Forest and Long Short-Term Memory (LSTM) as solution models.
+I will compare these models and finalize the best model for future prediction.
+Used RMSE and R2 square as metrics to compare.

 Datasets collection